tytydraco/yessleep/out/The_Food_Chain.md

 I turned to see it, standing just outside the van doors, in a black trench coat, holding me at gunpoint.
 It’s face was undisguised: its skin was a lumpy, dark blue-green; its temples pulsed slightly with its heartbeat.
 One eye glowed emerald-green; the other eye was scarred, and had a weak, pale lime color.

-«Enforcer?» I asked, revealing my true face and red eyes.
+«*Enforcer?*» I asked, revealing my true face and red eyes.

-«Yes.
+«*Yes.
 I know the video has been uploaded.
-You made a noble effort, Young One, but I have no choice but to take you to the Undercity.»
+You made a noble effort, Young One, but I have no choice but to take you to the Undercity.*»

 I hung my head and nodded.

-«Get out of the van,» it ordered.
-I obeyed. «We’re going to walk to the black car at the end of the driveway.
+«*Get out of the van*,» it ordered.
+I obeyed. «*We’re going to walk to the black car at the end of the driveway.
 I’m going to open the trunk, and you’re going to get in.
-If you cooperate, I will ask the Elders to be lenient toward you.»
+If you cooperate, I will ask the Elders to be lenient toward you.*»

 I walked forward, dragging my feet.
 My shoulder stung terribly.
 We approached the Enforcer’s car.

 I looked stared at its unblinking, asymmetrical eyes, as it unlocked the car and pulled open the trunk.
 And then I realized something.

-«The ringleader, Michael Gillman!
+«*The ringleader, Michael Gillman!
 He saw a green-eyed Mimic when he was a child.
-Shot its eye with a toy gun!»
+Shot its eye with a toy gun!*»

-«Get in the trunk.
-Now,» the Enforcer ordered.
+«*Get in the trunk.
+Now*,» the Enforcer ordered.

-«I sensed you coming.
-Before these humans uploaded the video of me.» I continued. «You knew about this group… the ‘Night Hunters.’»
+«*I sensed you coming.
+Before these humans uploaded the video of me.*» I continued. «*You knew about this group… the ‘Night Hunters.’*»

-«Yes.
-That’s my job,» the Enforcer scoffed.
+«*Yes.
+That’s my job,*» the Enforcer scoffed.

-«But you’re alone.
-Are you… are you working in secret?
-To hide your mistake with the child Michael from the Elders?»
+«*But you’re alone...
+Enforcers hunt in packs.
+Are you... are you working in secret?
+To hide your mistake with the child Michael from the Elders?*»

-The Enforcer’s eyes narrowed.
-He’s going to kill me, right here, I thought.
+The Enforcer’s eyes narrowed. *He’s going to kill me, right here, right now*.
+I thought.

 Then, Police sirens sounded in the distance.

-«Let me go, and I will tell no one!
-I swear!»
+«*Let me go, and I will tell no one!
+I swear!*»

-The Enforcer hissed in annoyance. «Get out of here.
+The Enforcer hissed in annoyance. «*Get out of here.
 I will deal with the video and the police.
-See that no one hears of this, or we will both be Punished.» Its face morphed into a stern-looking man, and it pulled out a matching lanyard that marked him as an FBI.
+See that no one hears of this, or we will both face Punishment.*» Its face morphed into a stern-looking man, and it pulled out a matching lanyard that marked him as an FBI.

 With that, I fled into the night.